Sabine's Gull Xema sabini

 Rare visitor.
 Twenty-two records (23 birds) up to 2016.

 Sabine's Gull breeds in the Arctic tundra and, during its pelagic migrations, it is a regular autumn visitor in small numbers to British coastal waters.
 It is very rare inland and most, though not all, records are in the aftermath of westerly gales.

-In the West Midlands region there have been 20 records (0ne involving two individuals): 10 in Staffordshire, 3 in Warwickshire and 7 in Worcestershire.
-Seven individuals were adults and fourteen juveniles.
-Ten records were during September, six during October, and four in August (one of which remained into September).
+In the West Midlands region there have been 22 records (one involving two individuals): 10 in Staffordshire, 4 in Warwickshire and 8 in Worcestershire.
+Eight individuals were adults and fifteen juveniles.
+Eleven records were during September, six during October, and five in August (one of which remained into September).

 Westwood Park, juvenile, September 15th 1994 (same as Upton Warren).

 Bittell Reservoirs, juvenile, October 13th 2007.